reactjs/react.dev/src/content/reference/react/Component.md

 * `nextState`: Either an object or a function.
   * If you pass an object as `nextState`, it will be shallowly merged into `this.state`.
   * If you pass a function as `nextState`, it will be treated as an _updater function_.
 It must be pure, should take the pending state and props as arguments, and should return the object to be shallowly merged into `this.state`.
-React will put your updater function in a queue and re-render your component.
+React will put your updater function in a queue and re-render your Component.
 During the next render, React will calculate the next state by applying all of the queued updaters to the previous state.

 * **optional** `callback`: If specified, React will call the `callback` you've provided after the update is committed.